jeog/SimpleOrderbook/README.md

-SimpleOrderbook is an interactive back-end for handling and matching real-time financial market order flow.
-It's currently in early development, has undergone almost no testing, and is currently only intended for animating market models and simulations.
+SimpleOrderbook is an interactive back-end for handling real-time financial market order flow.
+It's in early development, has undergone almost no testing, and is currently only intended for animating market models and simulations.

-The core module is implemented as a C++ class template, providing a low-level interface via a number of (pure virtual) interfaces.
-The Python-C API extension module sits on top - wrapping the core implementation object - providing its own object-oriented interface.
+The core module is implemented as a C++ class template, providing low-level (pure virtual) interfaces.
+The Python-C API extension module sits on top - wrapping the core implementation objects - providing its own object-oriented interface.

 #####++ Features
 - market, limit, stop-market, and stop-limit orders that trigger callbacks when executed
 - cancel/replace orders by ID
 - query market state(bid size, volume etc.), dump orders to stdout, view Time & Sales
+- high-speed order-matching/execution
+- template objects that be instantiated by increment size and max memory usage allowed
-- MarketMaker objects that operate 'inside' the Orderbook (in progress)
+- MarketMaker objects that operate as autonomous agents 'inside' the Orderbook
-- customizable market parameters( increment size, # of market makers etc.)
+- customizable market parameters( price range, # of market makers etc.)
 - (possibly) more advanced order types

 #####++ Requirements
 - C++ or Python
 - c++11(c++0x) compiler support (or a willingness to backport)
 - knowledge of basic market order types, terminology, concepts etc.

-#####++ Files
-- simple_orderbook.hpp / simple_orderbook.tpp:  the pure C++ module template and interface declarations / definitions in namespace NativeLayer::SimpleOrderbook
-- market_maker.hpp / market_maker.cpp: the pure C++ module Market Maker class declaration / definition in namespace NativeLayer (currently just a place holder that generates random orders on init)
-- types.hpp: some global typedefs, exceptions, and utility functions in namespace NativeLayer
-- python/simpleorderbook.cpp:  the Python-C API extension module that sits on top of simple_orderbook.cpp
-- python/setup.py: the python setup script that builds/installs the extension module (you'll probably have to change the py_... variables to match your own system; see python docs)

 #####++ Licensing & Warranty